-Visiting Scholar, Institute for Public Knowledge, New York University
+Visiting Scholar, New York University Institute for Public Knowledge.

 Melissa Fisher is a cultural anthropologist who writes on finance, feminism, and the workplace.
 Her first book, Frontiers of Capital: Ethnographic Reflections on the New Economy (Duke University Press, 2006), a co-edited volume, brought together ethnographies exploring how cultural practices and social relations were altered by radical economic and technological innovations during the turn of the new millennium.
 Her second book, Wall Street Women (Duke University Press, 2012), tracks how the first generation of Wall Street women simultaneously built professional careers in finance while constructing market feminisms (1956-2010).
 She is working on a third book about gender, sexuality, diversity, and inclusion in finance and film.
 Based on fieldwork in the United States and Europe, it focuses on how social movements (such as Me Too) shape individual careers as well as organizational life and policymaking.

 Fisher has given numerous key notes and conference talks nationally and internationally.
 Her book on Wall Street women received over twenty-five reviews in academic journals.
 Her research has been profiled by The Wall Street Journal, Business Week, The Guardian, The Times of India, CNBC, NPR and the BBC.
 She has written for publications such as Bloomberg and Bill Moyer’s Group Think.
 She has appeared on television and was featured in the Emmy nominated 2014 PBS documentary Makers: Women in Business.She also played an advisory role in the first female financial thriller film: Equity, a Sony Classic Pictures release (2016).